These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Jacob's Ladder

-The foliage of this shade perennial grows in an interesting ladder-like form, but the striking blue flowers are the real showstoppers.
+This shade plant is a unique pick, as the foliage grows to look like the rungs of a ladder, hence the name.
+However, its striking blue flowers are what typically make it a gardener's favorite.
 Make sure Jacob's ladder receives a few hours of sun each day for the best blooms.
 The flowers bloom for weeks in late spring to early summer.

 Related Story: 15 Best Biennial Flowers to Grow